 - A. The Employer and the Union agree that training for managers, supervisors and union stewards responsible for the day-to-day administration of this Agreement is important. - B. The Union will present the training to current union stewards.
 Union stewards will be released with pay on one (1) occasion for up to four (4) hours to attend the training.
 In addition, union stewards will be allowed up to thirty (30) minutes for travel time to and from the training, if needed.
 The training and travel time will be considered time worked for those union stewards who attend the training during their scheduled work shift.
 Union stewards who attend the training during their non-work hours will not be compensated for training and/or travel time.
 The parties will agree on the date, time, number and names of stewards attending the session.

 Additional release time and/or travel time may be provided in accordance with Article 40.8.

 - C. The Union will provide training to employees covered under this Agreement.
 The Union will notify the Employer of the date and time for training related to this Agreement.
-The Employer will provide an employee paid release time on one (1) occasion for up to four (4) hours to attend the union-offered training.
-The employee must obtain prior approval from their supervisor before attending the training related to this Agreement by submitting a leave request for union paid release time. - D. The Employer will provide training to supervisors and managers on this Agreement.
+The Employer will provide an employee paid release time on one (1) occasion for up to two (2) hours to attend the union-offered training.
+The employee must obtain prior approval from their supervisor before attending the training related to this Agreement by submitting a leave request for union paid release time. - D. The Employer will provide training to supervisors and managers on this Agreement. - 9.4 Employees may communicate their education and skill development training desires annually through the performance evaluation process.